 - Trenton Public Schools

 - Hunterdon-Mercer Chronic Disease Coalition

 - Mercer County Nutrition Project for the Elderly

 - Boys & Girls Club of Mercer County

 - Shaping NJ State Partnership for Nutrition, Physical Activity and Obesity

-Michelle Brill, M.P.H., Family and Community Health Science Educator
+Michelle Brill, M.P.H., Family and Community Health Sciences Educator